savinmikhail/Comments-Density/README.md

 We can say, that licences in the code files doesn't matter.
 But the commented out code does.
 And lack of docblock comments to classes or methods too

+At this moment works only for php files.

 ## Features

 - **Multiple Comment Types**: Supports identification and analysis of several comment types including regular,